-thriving of our species and our partnership

-with the Earth.

-Transparency & Shared Leadership Define success by the measures of the communities most affected by racial and social injustices.
-Define success by models that focus on collective health and belonging as central components of racial and social justice.
-Make sure that everyone knows and understands who makes what decisions in the organization and why.
-Make sure everyone knows and understands their level of responsibility and authority in the organization.
-"Nothing about us without us."
+Transparency & Shared Leadership

+- Define success by the measures of the communities most affected by racial and social injustices. - Define success by models that focus on collective health and belonging as central components of racial and social justice. - Make sure that everyone knows and understands who makes what decisions in the organization and why. - Make sure everyone knows and understands their level of responsibility and authority in the organization. - "Nothing about us without us."
 Include people who are affected by decisions in the decision-making and process design for making those decisions.
-Listen to their feedback and openly discuss any areas in which there is and is not agreement.
-Discuss what good leadership looks like and make sure people understand that a good leader develops the power and skills of others.
-Create and support opportunities for those you supervise and manage to build relationships and networks.
-Understand that change is inevitable and challenges to your leadership can be healthy and productive.
-Make sure the organization is focused on the mission and that the mission has an explicit connection to racial and social justice as an outcome.
-Ensure the organizational vision and values name how the organization is/moves and that relational culture is required for racial equity and social justice efforts to move beyond diversity and inclusion.
-Create a map where leaders can clearly identify who holds which responsibilities and decision making.
-Make this accessible to all people within the organization.
-Paternalism & Power Hoarding Success is defined unilaterally by those who shape the dominant narratives and realities.
-This often includes executive leadership, board members, donors/funders and elected officials.
-Decision-making is clear to those who hold power (not to those who don't).
-Decision-making on important matters is kept to a small few.
-Sometimes there are "shared decision-making" processes, but often those are for less-significant decisions or are prescribed/designed by those who hold power with no input from others or consideration for unintended consequences.
-Those with hierarchical power often make decisions for others and don't find it necessary to understand or behave differently based on what those they're making decisions for express they need.
-Those without power know they don't have it and don't know how decisions get made, but they know the impacts very well.
-Those in power hold onto it even unconsciously and feel suggestions for how to change the culture and patterns of behavior within the organization are a threat to their leadership or a sign of a lack of appreciation, yet they don't see themselves as hoarding power, feeling threatened or acting defensive.
+Listen to their feedback and openly discuss any areas in which there is and is not agreement. - Discuss what good leadership looks like and make sure people understand that a good leader develops the power and skills of others. - Create opportunities for those you supervise and manage to build relationships and networks.

+Paternalism & Power Hoarding

+- Success is defined unilaterally by those who shape the dominant narratives and realities.
+This often includes executive leadership, board members, donors/funders and elected officials. - Decision-making is clear to those who hold power (not to those who don't). - Decision-making on important matters is kept to a small few. - Sometimes there are "shared decisionmaking" processes, but often those are for less-significant decisions or are prescribed/designed by those who hold power with no input from others or consideration for unintended consequences. - Those with hierarchical power often make decisions for others and don't find it necessary to understand or behave differently based on what those they're making decisions for express they need. - Those without power know they don't have it and don't know how decisions get made, but they know the impacts very well. - Those in power hold onto it even unconsciously and feel suggestions for how to change the culture and patterns of behavior within the organization are a threat